Use group programming settings to customize how work authored by multiple people is credited and visualized in Flow.

 Viewing group programmed commits in reports

-Once you’ve enabled group programming, Flow shows co-authored commits as squares in Work log.
+Once you’ve enabled group programming, Flow shows co-authored commits as squares in Work log when the Group filter is enabled.

 Click a group commit to see more details.